St. Philip Neri Parish Pastoral Council 2019-2020

 The Nature of Parish Pastoral Councils

-The Parish Pastoral Council brings together lay people and religious who, together with their pastors, work jointly to build the parish as a living Christian community.
+The Parish Pastoral Council brings together lay people and religious who, together with their pastor(s), work jointly to build the parish as a living Christian community.
 Thus Parish Council members care about parish life in other communities of the Diocese, share in the concerns of the Church universal, and strive to bring the Gospel message to all people and places in their neighbourhood.

 This responsibility of the Parish Pastoral Council does not take away from the continued mission and responsibility of the parish as a whole.
 Each baptized parish member remains responsible in his or her own way for the mission of the parish.
-In this way, the Parish Pastoral Council is a means for implementing better the responsibilities of the whole parish community.

 - Grow in knowledge of the mission and the ministry of Jesus in which the parish community by virtue of baptism is called to share